-In Remembering the Civil War, historians Michael Barton and Charles Kupfer carefully assemble excerpts from the memoirs of key participants and weave them together to tell the story of the war in a single volume.
+In Remembering the Civil War, historians Michael Barton and Charles Kupfer carefully select excerpts from the memoirs of key participants and weave them together to tell the story of the war in a single volume.
 Contributors include Union generals Ulysses Grant, James Longstreet, Joshua Lawrence Chamberlain, W.T.
-Sherman, George McClellan, and future president James A. Garfield.
-Confederate authors include Robert E. Lee, Nathan Bedford Forrest, Edward Porter Alexander, J.B.
-Hood, Jubal Early, and Jefferson Davis.
-Diaries and letters provide soldiers’ perspectives of what fighting was like on the ground.
+Sherman, Abner Doubleday, and Philip Sheridan.
+Confederate authors include Robert E. Lee, Cpl.
+Sam Watkins, Lt.
+John W. Worsham, Edward Porter Alexander, Capt.
+John Wilkinson, and Jefferson Davies.
+Diaries and letters provide soldiers’ perspectives of what fighting was like on the ground, as well as hospital and prison life.
 A comprehensive introduction and headnote for each excerpt provide background information and context.

 Michael L.Barton is professor emeritus of American Studies at Penn State Harrisburg.
 His Civil War books include Goodmen: The Character of Civil War Soldiers; The Civil War Soldier: A Historical Reader; and The Civil War Veteran: A Historical Reader.
 Charles D. Kupfer is associate professor of American Studies, School of Humanities, and Director, Center for Holocaust and Jewish Studies, at Penn State Harrisburg.
 He is the author of two books on military history: We Felt the Flames: Hitler's Blitzkrieg, America's Story and Indomitable Will: Turning Defeat into Victory from Pearl Harbor to Midway.